 Cheol RYU (ETRI): I expect some more message flows.
 I did not see the message flow.

-Steven McCann (Blackberry): We have message flows of UPnP as Ping presented.
+Stephen McCann (BlackBerry): We have message flows of UPnP as Ping presented.

 Joe Kwak (InterDigital): Remind to everyone the purpose of message flow.
 Message flow is informational annex.
 To cover enough information to help the reader understand.

-Steven McCann (Blackberry): I can bring it back to the teleconference.
+Stephen McCann (BlackBerry): I can bring it back to the teleconference.

 Chair: Showed the agenda information.
 It is time to recess for today.
 We have another meeting tomorrow.
 Joe will present ANDSF message flow.
 Do we want to lose one slot?